Simulating data to check or preregister code

 Making a dataset that has the variables you expect your real dataset will have allows you to exactly state (in code rather than potentially ambiguous words) what you will do.

-This is really useful if you want input from e.g. a statistician - they can look at your code and more clearly see what you are trying to do.
+This is really useful if you want input, e.g. from a statistician – they can look at your code and more clearly see what you are trying to do.
 It has the added benefit of forcing you to really think about what your dataset will look like!
 I’ve found this to be very useful in the past.

 Here is the top of the simulated dataset.